-The composition of the main elements and trace elements in the substrate is important in order to achieve an optimal growing condition.
-We check whether the amount of heavy metals present in the mixture is alright.
+In addition, the composition of the main and trace elements in the substrate is important to obtain an optimal growing condition.
+In addition, it is checked whether there are too many heavy metals present.

-Watch this short video to see how BVB Research adds value to our products and production processes.
+In this short video we show what BVB Research is all about and how we add value to our products and production processes through research.

-“BVB Substrates is one of the largest producers of substrates and therefore has the responsibility to be sustainable.
+“BVB Substrates is one of the largest producers of substrates and has an exemplary role when it comes to sustainable production.”

 Jos Amsing, BVB Research